ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
 A combination of chemotherapy and radiation therapy is commonly used to treat NPC.
 The use of chemotherapy before radiation therapy is also being studied.

 Each drug or combination of drugs can cause specific side effects, and it is important to talk with your doctor about which side effects to expect and if any may become permanent.
-Side effects of chemotherapy may include fatigue, nausea, vomiting, hair loss, dry mouth, diarrhea and/or constipation, and loss of appetite, often due to a change in a person's sense of taste.
+Side effects of chemotherapy may include fatigue, nausea, vomiting, hair loss, dry mouth, diarrhea, constipation, and loss of appetite, often due to a change in a person's sense of taste.

 In addition, chemotherapy can weaken the immune system and cause open sores in the mouth, which can lead to infection.
 In general, chemotherapy in combination with radiation therapy increases these side effects.
 Nutritional support may be necessary during treatment due to these side effects.